mysteryjeans/doorstep/README.md

 ========
 [![Build Status](https://travis-ci.org/mysteryjeans/doorsale.svg?branch=master)](https://travis-ci.org/mysteryjeans/doorsale)

 The powerful e-commerce solution for Django.
-This project is in its early stages and lots of work needs to be done.
-Doorsale project has been defined into following distinct apps.
+Underneath the surface simplicity are features designed to thrive sales, which are reaching to be production ready.
+Following are discrete seperation into managable Django apps.

 1. doorsale: Generice views, templates and settings
 2. doorsale.catalog: Product catalog, Categories, Product Specs and Manufacturers